Video – Why Do Some Trailers Tow Stable?

 While it does not appear to be an issue with this trailer, one other factor to help trailers tow stable is the wheels and tires.
 Without going into much detail, here are a couple thoughts.

 First, tire pressure makes a difference.
-One side low and one side high will make the trailer do weird things when you hit a bump or swerve.
-So, make sure the tire pressure is right, and the same on both sides of the trailer.
+One side with low pressure and the other side with high pressure can make the trailer do weird things when you hit a bump or swerve.
+So, make sure the tire pressure is right, and the same for all the tires of the trailer.
 Tire pressure is also very involved in trailers that bounce.
-That’s a different kind of stability.
+That’s a different kind of stability, but it relates.

-Second, if a trailer wheel is not balanced, or if one gets damaged, like bent, the trailer will wander — especially at speed.
+Second, if a trailer wheel is not balanced, or if one gets damaged, like bent, the trailer will wander or exhibit instability – especially at speed.
 Have the wheels balanced and inspected once in a while.
+It’s a little thing, but it can make a big difference.

-Finally, for multi-axle trailers — tandem and triple — make sure the axles are parallel with each other, and perpendicular to the direction of travel.
+Finally, for multi-axle trailers – tandem and triple – make sure the axles are parallel with each other, and perpendicular to the direction of travel.
 Straight and square as they like to say.
-Misaligned axles will not only cause weird dynamics and the trailers may not tow very stable.
-They will also wear out tires fast.
+Misaligned axles will not only cause weird dynamics, the trailers may not tow very stable.
+Usually it is a little different kind of instability, but nothing to mess with.
+This condition will also wear out tires fast.

-For more about tires, read this about choosing trailer tires, and this about spares.
+For more about tires, read this article about choosing trailer tires, and this about spares.
 Enjoy.

 Comments